deolla/Demo-Credit/README.md

 Demo Credit is a mobile lending app that requires wallet functionality allowing users to create accounts, fund them, transfer funds between accounts, and withdraw funds.
 This README provides a comprehensive overview of the project, including the E-R Diagram, setup instructions, implementation details, and the technologies used.

-## E-R Diagram
+# E-R Diagram

-The E-R Diagram represents the relationships between the main entities in the Demo Credit financial app: User, Wallet, and Transaction.
+The E-R Diagram represents the relationships between the main entities in the Demo Credit financial app: User, Wallet, and Transaction

-# - Entities and Relationships
+## Entities and Relationships

 1. User